luis-borges/MyReads/README.md

 * It is also possible to use yarn

-* Use the localhost address: 3000 to view the project
+* Use the address http://localhost:3000 to view the project

 ## Developer
 ```bash